-Compliance and risk management is an important consideration for fleets…
+Compliance and fleet risk management is an important consideration for any fleet manager…

 But how can you ensure that all requirements have been met?

 For fleet operations, fleet risk management is essential for avoiding costly fines, reducing accidents and associated legal fees, and ensuring the safety of your employees and other motorists.

 Effective fleet risk management practices are also driven by compliance with a growing number of regulatory and insurance requirements.